yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

 The distribution of simulation work utilizes the concept of performers in order to set where physics simulation will occur.
 A performer is an additional annotation in an SDF file which marks each model that will be a performer.

+There can be 0 to N performers being simulated in an instance at a time.
-Performers are allocated to secondaries using a round-robin fashion.
-If there are more performers than secondaries, multiple performers will be allocated to each secondary.
+Each level can only be simulated by one secondary at a time, so performers in the same level are always in the same instance.
+If there are more levels active than instances, multiple levels will be allocated to each secondary.

 ## Assumptions